Healthy Homes Assessment Hastings

 Draught Stopping Hastings

-Draughts can lead to less temperature in homes.
-A draughty house will cost more to heat, which results in wasting energy and increased bills.
+Draughts can lead to lower temperatures in homes.
+A draughty home will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.

-If you can feel external air entering or the sound of a clear draught emanating from a hole or gap and you are able to feel it, it’s likely to be a gap or hole which requirements sealing in some way.
-Cracks and gaps that are large should be sealed permanently.
-Cracks that are greater than 3mm and allow air in or out of your house need the sealing.
-In the case of an open fireplace isn’t in use it could cause draughts, and should be shut from.
-Landlords and property managers are accountable for making sure such draughts are eliminated in the maximum extent imaginable.
+If you can feel external air getting in, or see an unobstructed draught coming from a hole or gap that is, it is likely a crack or an opening that requirements sealing in the way you can.
+Large gaps and cracks should be permanently stopped.
+Any gaps greater than 3mm that let air into or out from the home require sealing.
+For example, if an open fireplace isn’t being used, it could cause draughts, and should be sealed off.
+Landlords and property managers are accountable for making sure such draughts are eliminated as much as possible.

-There is no need to block off gaps or holes which are part of the building.
-For instance, small gaps around doors and windows may be required to allow for movement within the building when the house warms and cools to allow them to be closed and opened instead of than securing.
-We will test every window and door as part of your Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes which are part of the construction.
+For instance, small gaps around windows and doors could be required to allow for movement of the building as the house warms and cools in order to let them be shut and opened, rather than sticking.
+We will check the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections